stevemussmann/BayesAss3-SNPs/README.md

 Secondly, our manuscript for BA3-SNPs has been accepted in Methods in Ecology and Evolution.
 Please also cite: **S.M.
 Mussmann, M.R.
 Douglas, T.K.
 Chafin, and M.E.
 Douglas 2019.
 BA3‐SNPs: Contemporary migration reconfigured in BayesAss for next‐generation sequence data. *Methods in Ecology and Evolution* https://doi.org/10.1111/2041-210X.13252.**

-## Installation:
+## Manual Installation:

+If you would prefer to install via Docker container, skip to the next section.
+If you would prefer to install the program manually, then keep reading.
 To compile, you must have a recent version of the GNU Science Library (GSL) and the C++ Boost Libraries installed on your computer.
 Installation of these libraries under Ubuntu is best handled through your system's package manager.
 Both can be installed with the command:

 `sudo apt-get install libgsl-dev libboost-dev libboost-program-options-dev`